RocketLeagueMapmaking/theme-rlmm/docs/docs/configuration.md

 # Theme configuration

-Extra options are available for the theme configuration:
+Extra options are available for the theme configuration.
+See the [configuration reference](/reference/interfaces/theme.ThemeOptions.html) for the definitions of the configuration.

 ## Not found

+Configure the [not found](/404) page to make it more useful when you land there

 ### background